Food Worker Card

-If you are paying online, you can use a Visa, MasterCard, or Discover credit or debit card.
+If you are paying online, you can use Visa, MasterCard or Discover (credit or debit).
 The charge will appear on your statement as “TPC ONLINE FOOD CARDS.”
-If you are paying at the health department, you can use cash, Visa or MasterCard.
+If you are paying at the Health Department, you can use cash, Visa or MasterCard.

 How can I get a card that is valid for three years?

 If you renew your valid Washington State food worker card within 60 days before its expiration date, your renewal card will be good for three years.
 If you renew your card on or after its expiration date, your renewal card will be good for only two years.